N1ght-F0X/george112n/README.md

-- 👋 Hiya!
-I'm @AquaLyth .
+- 👋 Wassup!
+I'm AquaLyth.
 - 🇵🇱 I am a Polish.
 - 💻 I worked for BTE Africa as a developer and now I am working in BTE Middle East.